 South Cumberland State Park is not one continuous park, but rather a series of nine individual mountain wilderness areas encompassing more than 30,000 protected acres.
 It is a top hiking and camping destination in Tennessee.
 If you’re coming to South Cumberland State Park for the first time, start at the park’s Visitor’s Center in Monteagle where you can obtain maps and relevant trail and camping information.
 Of this list, the wildernesses of this park are the largest, most remote and contain the most strenuous but rewarding hiking trails.

 This is especially true for the park’s two largest sections.
 First is the Fiery Gizzard Trail, an approximately 12.5-mile, one-way trail connecting Grundy Forest with Foster Falls.
 Along the trails, you will hike along its namesake creek, through rocky gorges and deep woodlands.
 Second is the ominously-named but breathtaking Savage Gulf with sweeping vista views, cascading waterfalls, historic sites and the centerpiece of it all, Stone Door.
 This massive rock cliff split in two some eons passed.
 Now, you can hike straight down the cleft, right between the rock faces.

-There are nearly 100 backcountry campsites throughout South Cumberland State Park, as well as a rustic lodge and even a handful of camping sites close to parking areas.
-At the Foster Falls campground, there are 26 rustic campsites good for small trailers or tents.
+There are nearly 100 backcountry campsites throughout South Cumberland State Park, as well as a primitive backcountry cabin and even a handful of tent camping sites close to parking areas.
+At the Foster Falls campground, there are 25 rustic campsites good for small trailers or tents.
 The South Cumberland State Park Visitor’s Center is located at 11745 U.S. 41, Monteagle, TN 37356.